-A Holocaust Beacon School delivers high quality education to students about the Holocaust.
+A Holocaust Beacon School delivers high quality education to pupils about the Holocaust.
 Malet Lambert is one of a small number of schools across the country (22 as of September 2021) to be chosen as a Holocaust Beacon School.
-The school will work closely with University College London, a top rated university for education, to enhance students understanding of the Holocaust.
+The school will work closely with University College London, a top rated university for education, to enhance pupils understanding of the Holocaust.

 Unfortunately, cases of antisemitism are on the rise in England and indeed around the world.
 Only recently, it was announced that extremists groups were targeting video chat calls on popular games such as Minecraft and Roblox.
 During lockdown in 2020, there were incidents across our city of anti-semitic graffiti.
 This only highlights the need to have discussions with young people and challenge these extremist views.